simorautiainen/react-game-of-life/README.md

 npm start
 ```

-End with an react Timetables app which should open at [http://localhost:3000](http://localhost:3000)
+End with fully functional Game of Life app which should open at [http://localhost:5000](http://localhost:5000)